 If your dog or cat has a case of diarrhea and your trash can has obviously been plundered, the cause of their tummy troubles is obvious.
 But sometimes it’s a little harder to figure out why your pet may have an upset stomach.

 Some causes of tummy trouble are much more urgent than others.
 The reasons can range from a little irritation from new food to a blockage that might require surgery.
-Since some pets are good at hiding when they are in extreme discomfort, it is always advisable to call your veterinarian.
+Since some pets, especially cats, are good at hiding when they are in extreme discomfort, it is always advisable to call your veterinarian.

 Common causes of an upset stomach include:

 - Dietary changes- Sudden food changes can be a shock to the system of some animals.
-Slowly mixing their new food in with their old food can help prevent loose stools and upset tummies in sensitive dogs and cats.
+Slowly mixing their new food in with their old food over the course of several days to a week can help prevent loose stools and upset tummies in sensitive dogs and cats.
+This can also help you detect a sensitivity to the new food without making the problem worse.

 - Parasites- Parasites may cause vomiting, diarrhea, bloody stools, weight loss, or a distended stomach.
 Worms can show up in your pet’s stool as small white flecks.
 If you have recently had a flea issue or you have seen your dog or cat drinking from a puddle, parasites are a strong possibility.

-- Pancreatitis- This is swelling of the pancreas caused by fatty food.
+- Pancreatitis- This is swelling of the pancreas caused by too much fatty food and some breeds of dogs are predisposed.
 This condition is common during the holiday season.
 Your dog will most likely require an overnight stay at the veterinarian.
+There are natural ways to reduce the severity or risk of symptoms including digestive enzymes with meals.

 - Bloat- Bloat is a condition caused by the twisting of the digestive tract.
 The twist leads to obstruction of blood flow.
 This condition is most prevalent in very large dogs.
 It requires immediate medical attention.